 Halifax is taking applications at a rate of 5.19% with a £995 fee for those with the same deposit.

 That is relatively competitive compared with prices outside of Help to Buy, although borrowers are likely to get a better deal if they save up longer for a deposit.
-These 95% mortgages have all but disappeared from the market since the start of the financial crisis.

 Is there a chance of a return of irresponsible lending?